 1) There are a lot of nooks and crannies in the meeting place between an exposed basement ceiling and the cement basement walls.

 2) The extra work and cost for tarps to mask off all the walls may not be worth the savings in paint.
-Having said that, it is a personal design choice, but it did work our very well for us.
+Having said that, it is a personal design choice, but it did work out very well for us.

 The amount of preparation for painting was a lot, but well worth it, once the paint spraying began.
-The main challenge during the painting process was keeping a small paint roller and paint brush handy for any paint drips that happened.
-This only seemed a problem near the duct work areas.
-When drips occurred, we would touch them up with the paint brush or roller, as needed.
+The main challenge during the painting process was keeping a small paint roller and paintbrush handy for any paint drips that happened.
+This only seemed a problem near the ductwork areas.
+When drips occurred, we would touch them up with the paintbrush or roller, as needed.

-Also remember to: stay hydrated, wear old clothes, and plan for a long day but successful day of work!
+Also remember to: stay hydrated, wear old clothes, and plan for a long day but a successful day of work!

 Cleaning after painting

 Follow the directions for cleaning the sprayer and have at least 3 clean, large buckets ready for the process of cleaning the machine.
 This is another time when having that 2nd person (assistant) involved will really come in handy.
-The cleaning process requires filling the buckets up with clean water, dumping the waste and then refilling with water several times, as well as moving the hoses from one bucket to the other, while changing the machine’s speed and operating dials.
+The cleaning process requires filling the buckets up with clean water, dumping the waste, and then refilling with water several times, as well as moving the hoses from one bucket to the other, while changing the machine’s speed and operating dials.